All Products

 File Storage NAS:Mount an NFS file system in the NAS console

-You can mount a Network File System (NFS) file system on a Linux Elastic Compute Service (ECS) instance by using the File Storage NAS (NAS) console.
+To quickly deploy storage resources, you can mount a Network File System (NFS) file system on a Linux Elastic Compute Service (ECS) instance in the File Storage NAS (NAS) console.
 The file system and the ECS instance must reside in the same virtual private cloud (VPC).

 Prerequisites